 Sheila Jones is a psychoanalytic and psychodynamic psychotherapist.
 She has over 20 years’ experience in the profession and is committed to working with people suffering from mental health problems.
 Sheila works in the NHS, a professional training organisation and also has a small private practice.

 Emma has been working in business development and design in the charity sector for over 20 years and uses this experience to inform Liberty Choir progress and expansion.
-She has just completed a Foundation in Art and Design and intends to combine her part-time role as Liberty Choir’s project managing consultant with working as a fine artist.
+She has completed a Foundation in Art and Design and combines her part-time role as Liberty Choir’s project managing consultant with working as a fine artist.